-Clinical on-site monitors will evaluate students on their performance, attitude, interest, patient care delivery, knowledge of the skills performed, and attendance.
+Students will be evaluated on their performance, attitude, interest, patient care delivery, knowledge of the skills performed, and attendance.
 Monthly attendance and evaluation sheets will be used for each student.
-Additional performance data is maintained as necessary, and this data is used in determining the students final course grade.
+Additional performance data is maintained as necessary, and this data is used in determining the student's final course grade.